AllanWang/KAU/docs/Migration.md

 Below are some highlights on major refactoring/breaking changes

+# v4.0.0-alpha01

+This is the first introduction of androidx.
+The goal is to just do a migration with minimal changes.
+Nothing has been changed internally, but the dependencies are updated.
+Notably, Android-Iconics [split their Community Icons](https://github.com/mikepenz/Android-Iconics/blob/develop/MIGRATION.md) into two enums.

 # v3.8.0

 Along with the update to support Android Studio 3.1, a lot of changes have occurred with other dependencies and with lint.